-Download and print out our Trash Collection Data Sheet to record the trash you collect.
+Download and print out our Trash Collection Data Sheet to record the trash you clean up.

-- While you collect trash, fill in the data sheet.
+- While you clean up trash, fill in the data sheet.

 - When you're done, use a scale or your best estimate to record the total weight of the trash you collected.